njnadeau/NGScourse/day1lateam.md

 fastqc -o fastqc_output -t 4 $inputString
 ```
 As before, enter your email address. ```#$ -pe smp 4``` tells the cluster to run this in parallel over 4 nodes.
 In the ```fastqc``` input the ```-t 4``` then tells the program it can split its job over 4 nodes.
 The 2 numbers need to be the same!
-This line ```source /usr/local/extras/Genomics/.bashrc``` tells it where to find the Genomics software repository, which we set up acces to in the morning.
+This line ```source /usr/local/extras/Genomics/.bashrc``` tells it where to find the Genomics Software Repository, which we set up access to in the morning.
 Before running this you will need to make a directory called ```fastqc_output```.

 What do you notice when this is running (```qstat```)?